AaltoUrbanWater/GisToSWMM5/README.md

 - [QGIS_styles](demo_catchment/QGIS_styles) contains QGIS style definition files that may be helpful in visualizing the GisToSWMM5 input and output files in QGIS.

 The example scripts in folder [run_scripts](run_scripts) can be used to run GisToSWMM5 using the given example data, and to collect the subcatchment runoff results and the result timeseries from the SWMM output files.

+### Using SWMM5
+The GisToSWMM5-produced SWMM5 input file (.inp) should be immediately usable with SWMM software.
+The following points are worth noticing, however:
+- The SWMM5 models produced using GisToSWMM5 are inteded to be run from the command line.
+They typically have at least an order-of-magnitude difference in the number subcatchments to a manually constructed model, and therefore the SWMM GUI may not be able to even open the resulting model.
+- The demo uses relative (to SWMM executable location) paths to climate and rainfall input  files.
+It is often necessary to open the SWMM input file in a text editor and to correct the paths in the file manually.
+- The tool is extremely sensitive to the amount of whitespace characters in input files.
+The most common problems related to use of the tool seem to be related to locating and removing the extra whitespace from these files.
+Even if the tool succeeds to run, the resulting SWMM input file may not work if there has been extra whitespace in the input files to the tool.